 Social Media Photography: Editing Your Shots

 Remember that social platforms are just another means of establishing relationships with your clients.
-If your followers are prompted to buy your product thanks to a touched and retouched photo, if the real product fails to deliver the trust in that relationship will be broken, perhaps irrevocably.
+If your followers are prompted to buy your product because of a touched- and retouched photo, trust in that relationship will be broken (perhaps irrevocably) if the real product fails to deliver.

-One final hint: if visual imagery is so essential to your business that you feel it’s best to hire a professional retoucher to spruce your photographs for your social media photography, we strongly suggest that you don’t do it on the cheap.
+One final hint: if visual imagery is so essential to your business that you feel it’s best to hire a professional retoucher to spruce up your social media photography, we strongly suggest that you don’t do it on the cheap.

 Photographer Irene Rudnyk conducted an informal experiment to determine whether the extremely inexpensive services offered by Fiverr, a freelance services platform, were worth it.
 Spoiler alert: they’re not.